 Referrals plateau

-Referrals are the backbone of most fractional practices, and for good reason — they convert at high rates because trust is pre-built.
+Referrals are the backbone of most fractional practices, and for good reason.
+They convert at high rates because trust is pre-built.
 But referrals have a ceiling.

 Referrals should be a component of your growth engine.
 They should never be the engine itself.